 - Teeth-whitening products can damage the teeth by removing too much enamel.
 Constant application of whitening strips has been shown to cause erosion and negative effects on dental health, so don’t whiten your teeth this way.

-- Ways you can naturally whiten your teeth, while also protecting enamel, include using apple cider vinegar, baking soda, and hydrogen peroxide; coconut oil pulling; eating a healthy diet; brushing and flossing; and trying activated charcoal.
+- Ways you can naturally whiten your teeth, while also protecting enamel, include using coconut oil pulling; eating a healthy diet; brushing and flossing; staying hydrated; and trying activated charcoal.

 Get FREE Access!